 Winter Springs is a medium-sized city located in the state of Florida.
 With a population of 37,312 people and six constituent neighborhoods, Winter Springs is the 92nd largest community in Florida.

 Winter Springs is a decidedly white-collar city, with fully 87.46% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Winter Springs is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Winter Springs who work in office and administrative support (16.40%), sales jobs (13.62%), and management occupations (11.83%).
+Overall, Winter Springs is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Winter Springs who work in management occupations (13.96%), office and administrative support (12.75%), and sales jobs (11.76%).

 Also of interest is that Winter Springs has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Winter Springs in 2010 was $31,258, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $125,032 for a family of four.
+The per capita income in Winter Springs in 2018 was $38,906, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $155,624 for a family of four.
 However, Winter Springs contains both very wealthy and poor people as well.

-Winter Springs is a somewhat ethnically-diverse city.
+Winter Springs is an extremely ethnically-diverse city.
 The people who call Winter Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winter Springs residents report their race to be White, followed by Black or African-American.
 Winter Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.46% of the city’s residents.
-Important ancestries of people in Winter Springs include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 19.75% of the city’s residents.
+Important ancestries of people in Winter Springs include German, Irish, English, Italian, and Polish.

 The most common language spoken in Winter Springs is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Chinese.